Synergy Pharmaceuticals Inc.

 - September 7, 2017 to October 25, 2018

 - Motion Deadline

 - Eastern District of New York

-The complaint charges Synergy and certain of its officers with violations of the Securities Exchange Act of 1934.
+The complaint charges certain of Synergy’s current and former officers with violations of the Securities Exchange Act of 1934.
 Synergy is a biopharmaceutical company focused on the development and commercialization of therapies to treat gastro-intestinal disorders and diseases.
-Synergy’s only FDA-approved product is Trulance, a drug for the treatment of chronic idiopathic constipation.
-Synergy operates under a go-it-alone business strategy, eschewing licensing partnerships with established drug manufacturers to distribute Trulance on its own in order to retain the profits generated by the drug.
-This strategy requires that Synergy fund its operations through equity offerings and/or loans.
+Synergy’s lead product is TRULANCE, a once-daily treatment for chronic idiopathic constipation.

 In September 2017, Synergy entered into a $300 million senior secured loan from CRG Partners III L.P. (“CRG”), which provided an immediate cash infusion of $100 million, with a second $100 million tranche of financing less than six months later, on or before February 28, 2018, and a third tranche of up to $100 million in the following 13 months.